+iPhone Safari Viewport Scaling Bug.
 Those who create responsive design for iPhone may be aware of the viewport scaling bug in iPhone Safari.
-The bug occurs when you set the viewport width to device-width and rotate the phone to landscape view.

-With both iOS and Android-driven devices using WebKit as their browser's rendering engine, web developers have many advantages: A rendering engine with capable of flawless CSS animationsA rendering engine that's fast...very fast A rendering engine that's modern and forward-thinking These advantages allow us to create web apps within that browser that look as good as native applications.
+With either 320 or 480 pixels available to the viewport, 44 of which are reserved for the bottom toolbar, it’s necessary to maxamize every available pixel.
+Below, we will show you two examples you can use to hide the default address bar when the page loads, allowing you to reclaim this valuable space in your iPhone presentations.
+Hide the Address Bar within Mobile Safari.
+With both iOS and Android-driven devices using WebKit as their browser's rendering engine, web developers have many advantages: A rendering engine with capable of flawless CSS animationsA rendering engine that's fast...very fastA rendering engine that's modern and forward-thinking These advantages allow us to create web apps within that browser that look as good as native applications.

 If your goal is to create web apps that look like native applications, the details count.
 One of those details: hiding the address bar.
 Native applications don't have address bars so why should your app?
 Gotcha: Hiding the Status Bar.
 Okay, so this is a well-worn topic.
 However, there are a few potential gotchas that are worth visiting.
 To begin, if you want to hide the status bar in a running application, it’s quite simple – this technique is handy for things that are best shown fullscreen, for example, I used this technique when previewing images for an iPhone wallpaper app so users could see the entire image with no scaling.
 Hiding the status bar is as easy as: Gotcha #1 If you want to set the status bar to hidden at application startup, if you attempt to use the above line inside the applicationDidFinishLaunching method, the status bar will be shown while your application is loading, then it will quickly disappear.